3191110276/intro-to-kubernetes/12_Persistent_Storage/README.md

       storage: 400M
 ```

+This basic example includes a few basic parameters that we will need for the claim.

+Depending on your environment and the storage you use, you might need further parameters for both the StorageClass, as well as for the PersistentVolumeClaim.
+You can check out the documentation of the volume plugin for your storage system to get more information.

 What we created so far is a claim on a StorageClass, which is backed by a real storage system.
 We still need to connect all of this to a Pod though, to actually put it to use as a volume.